Continuous-Time Quantum Markov Chains And Discretizations Of p-Adic Schr\"odinger Equations: Comparisons And Simulations: The road map

+The paper was written for a large audience, including physicists, mathematicians, and computer scientists.
+For this reason, the paper was written so that most of the technical (mathematical) results can be avoided on a first reading.
 This work is organized into two parts.
-The first discusses the results and the simulations using a minimal mathematical background.
-The technical results were placed in appendices at the end of the paper.
+The first discusses the results and simulations; only some mathematical results are discussed due to their relevance in the construction of CTQWs.
+But most of the technical results were placed in appendices at the end of the paper.
+The appendices contain a detailed (as much as possible) presentation of the mathematical results, intended for mathematically inclined readers.

+This paper is part of a research effort led by the first author to understand the connection between the foundations of QM from the perspective of the hypothesis that the physical space has a discrete nature at short distances, \cite{Zuniga-AP}-\cite{Zuniga-ultimo}.
+Remarkably, this investigation is connected with quantum computing.

+In \cite{Zuniga-QM-2}, the first author established that the $p$-adic QM is a non-local theory that admits realism, by showing that a large class of $p$ -adic Schr\"{o}dinger equations are continuous versions of CTQWs.
+A very detailed discussion of the foundations of QM and its connections with $p$ -adic QM is presented in \cite{Zuniga-QM-2}, and \cite{Zuniga-ultimo}.
+Here, we just mention that the connection between the hypothesis that the physical space has a discrete nature and CTQWs was already discussed in \cite[p.
+2] {Zuniga-QM-2}: \textquotedblleft Since $p$-adic QM is nonlocal, this theory admits a reality independent of the observer: quantum particles exist, and they move randomly in a configuration space of type $\mathbb{R}\times \mathcal{X}^{N}$, this means that the quantum motion can be modeled as a Markov process in $\mathbb{R}\times \mathcal{X}^{N}$.
+Intuitively, the CTQWs introduced here are approximations of the quantum motion mentioned.\textquotedblright\ Here, $\mathcal{X}$ is a mathematical model of a discrete space.

+After \cite{Zuniga-QM-2}, a natural question is whether a new theory for CTQWS based on $p$-adic analysis is possible.
+This paper constitutes the first step in this direction.
+Here, we present a new theory for CTQWs, including simulations and comparisons.
+The results are presented in a mathematically rigorous manner; we aim to provide a short, almost self-contained paper.
+We warn the reader that this taks is difficult, the theory of $p$-adic heat equations is already very extensive and technical; see, for instance, \cite{Zuniga-LNM-2016}.
+The heat equations used in this paper were studied in \cite{Zuniga-networks} and \cite{Zuniga-Anselmo}.

+The first author has conjectured that every heat equation is a continuous limit of a continuous-time random walk, and that the corresponding Schr\"{o}dinger equation is a continuous limit of a CTQW.
+The study of each CTQW goes through the study a particular $p$-adic Schr\"{o}dinger equation and its discretization.
+Here we consider only a partcicular class of heat and Schr\"{o}dinger equations whose discretizations are easily computed.